 Bankruptcy loomed and crisis talks were brokered by the government.
 Michelin, Citroën’s main investor since 1935, wanted out.
 Maserati was sold off immediately to De Tomaso; Berliet, a truck-maker absorbed by Citroën in 1967, was purchased by Renault, much to Michelin’s dismay.
 The French government having vetoed any foreign buyout of Citroën (Fiat had been circling the skies above for years) and given Michelin’s strong aversion to nationalization (i.e. selling to Renault), there was but one viable solution: Peugeot.

-In December 1974, the lion bought 35% of the double chevron.
+In December 1974, the lion bought 35% of the double-chevron.
 The takeover took about 18 months to finalize.
-In the meantime, Citroën stopped making the DS and the SM by 1975 and the Ami Super by 1976.
-Bu the first to go, the no-brainer, was the GS Birotor, which was put out of its misery in January 1975, having tallied only 874 sales in 18 months.
+In the meantime, Citroën stopped making the DS and the SM by 1975 and the flat-4-powered Ami Super by 1976.
+But the first to go, the no-brainer, was the GS Birotor, which was put out of its misery in January 1975, having tallied only 874 sales in 18 months.

 Soon, Citroën began to actively seek out all GS Birotor owners to offer them a huge rebate on a new CX.
 Citroën (and Peugeot) determined that the financial liabilities involved in keeping even the very limited number of GS Birotors in circulation outweighed all other considerations.
 Comotor was going to be wound down due to the planned death of NSU in 1977 anyway.
 With all surviving GS Birotor warranties null and void, Citroën destroyed all of those it had bought back from its clients, especially the engines.
 Hydraulic punching machines were used to pierce all the Wankel blocks to make them unusable and a special government order was issued exempting Citroën from keeping any GS Birotor parts in their inventory.